China–Guinea-Bissau relations

-People's Republic of China – Guinea-Bissau relations refers to the current and historical relationship between the People's Republic of China (PRC) and Guinea-Bissau.
+China–Guinea-Bissau refers to the current and historical relationship between the People's Republic of China (PRC) and Guinea-Bissau.
 Relations were established in March 1974, several months before Guinea-Bissau's September 1974 independence.
 From 1990 to 1998, Guinea-Bissau maintained diplomatic relations with the Republic of China (Taiwan) rather than with the People's Republic.
 Relations were reestablished in 1998 and maintained since.

 History

 The PRC was one of the African Party for the Independence of Guinea and Cape Verde's (PAIGC) "most enthusiastic supporters" during the twelve year (1963–1974) struggle for independence.
 On March 15, 1974, Guinea-Bissau established formal diplomatic relations.
 When the PAIGC led the country to independence in 1974, it maintained close relations with the Chinese Communist Party until the 1990 break in favor of Taiwan.
 The first bilateral visit occurred in July 1975, when Guinea-Bissau's first foreign minister Victor Saúde Maria visited China.
 Guinea-Bissauan Presidents João Bernardo Vieira (1982) and Koumba Yala (2002) visited China as well.

 The PRC suspended relations after Guinea-Bissau's recognition of Taiwan in May 1990.
 In April 1998, Guinea-Bissau and the PRC restored relations.

 During the Ebola outbreak in western Africa, Guinea-Bissau was one of the countries to which China's People's Liberation Army provided medical personnel.